List of Drawn Together characters: Unusually Flexible Girl

-Unusually Flexible Girl is a superheroine with the ability to stretch like elastic, a spoof of Elastigirl from Disney and Pixar's The Incredibles.
-She was Captain Hero's "girlfriend" ("they just boned a lot") in superhero school.
+Unusually Flexible Girl (voiced by Tara Strong) is a superheroine with the ability to stretch like elastic, a spoof of Elastigirl from Disney and Pixar's The Incredibles.
+She was Captain Hero's "girlfriend" in superhero school.
 Hero later on meets her again, and after a quick sex session, he learns she is interested in marriage.
 Uncomfortable with this, Hero convinces Wooldoor to marry her for him.
 But he later gets jealous of Wooldoor and wins her back, only to regret it.
 Wooldoor starts to feel the same.
-Around the end of the episode, she gets shot in the head by Clara and Toot with a potato cannon.
-She was pronounced dead but was revealed to be alive in "Alzheimer's That Ends Well".
-She is seen marrying Octopussoir and was referred to as a 38-year-old Jewish woman who would marry just about anyone.
+Around the end of the episode, she is shot in the head by Clara and Toot with a potato cannon.
+She is pronounced dead, but is revealed to be alive in "Alzheimer's That Ends Well".
+She is later seen marrying Octopussoir.